 - Open a dialogue, letting people understand that you expect them to share their views on the particular issue that’s being examined.
 Try putting it this way: “Now that we know what we’re trying to figure out, please share your concerns and interests with the group.”
 It’s also practical to let them know that it’s their thinking you want, and that their don’t actually have to be the solution.

 - Manage your personal reactions.
 If you believe that an aspect of the discussion is actually about you, there’s the risk that you’ll overreact and try to control, underreact and withdraw, or become passive-aggressive.
 To keep you balanced and on-track, return often to the declaration of intent.
-That’ll help you maintain the appropriate demeanor, and rather than giving way to your feelings about how team members are behaving (even if that’s a separate problem).
+That’ll help you maintain the appropriate demeanor, rather than giving way to your feelings about how team members are behaving (even if that’s a separate problem).

 - Practice perspective-taking to ensure that people feel heard and acknowledged.
 Put some time and energy into observing what’s going on with each participant, taking into consideration their work needs, personal beliefs, and past approaches in similar circumstances.
 But don’t stop there.
 Think through what those feelings might mean in terms of likely future behaviors and communications, and encourage teammates to continue the dialog by articulating what’s really on their minds.

 - Name the mutual benefits in both large and small things.
 Make it clear that you’re working to craft an effective solution for all parties concerned, and also explain why that solution will be advantageous.
 That way, even if your eventual outcome turns out to be great for the team but not as good for some individual team members, they’ll be more likely to feel like a part of the final decision and less like they’re standing on the sidelines, unaccounted for.